taisbronca/taisbronca/README.md

+Creative and passionate about marketing, curious about technology and development, I currently study and develop projects using HTML, CSS, JavaScript and React.js, Typescript, Next.js.
+I am:<br><br>

-⚡ Full Stack developer - frontend skills with backend bugs.<br>
+- Full Stack developer - frontend skills with backend bugs.<br>
-⚡ React enthusiast.<br>
+- React enthusiast.<br>
-⚡ Memes collector in my spare time. <br>
+- Collector of memes in my spare time.<br>
+- Graduated in Chemistry from UFSCar with an MBA in Marketing from USP.<br><br>

+Also, I have experience in marketing and sales (through agency, production and autonomous life) working in multidisciplinary teams, as well as excellent communication skills.
+##

 <div align="center">
   <a href="https://github.com/taisbronca">